git-town/git-town/website/src/commands/alias.md

 The _alias_ command adds or removes default global aliases.
 Global aliases make Git Town commands feel like native Git commands.
 When enabled, you can run `git hack` instead of `git town hack`.
+Please note that this can conflict with other tools that also define Git aliases.
 This command does not overwrite existing aliases.

-This can conflict with other tools that also define Git aliases.
-You can also set this manually for individual commands:
+If you encounter issues, you can also set this manually for individual commands:

 ```
 git config --global alias.hack 'town hack'